 The QPO frequencies obtained in both regimes lie entirely within the observed ranges of type-C LFQPOs ($0.1-30$Hz) and the lower HFQPO band ($40-70$Hz).
 Therefore, mode excitation in magnetically curved spacetimes such as the KBR metric can naturally account for the multi-epoch, multi-frequency timing properties observed in X-ray binaries, including the persistence of specific QPO peaks across spectral states and luminosity changes.

-In Fig.\ref{QPOs_a09B001}, the behavior of the mass accretion rate computed at different radii around the rapidly rotating KBR BH with $a=0.9M$ and magnetic curvature parameter $B=0.01(1/M^{2})$ is shown, together with the corresponding PSD analyses obtained from each time interval.
-The top left panel presents the full evolution of the accretion rate from the moment the classical shock cone forms until the end of the simulation (from $t=3000M$ to $t=44000M$).
+In Fig.\ref{QPOs_a09B001}, the behavior of the mass accretion rate computed at different radii around the rapidly rotating KBR BH with $a=0.9M$ and the magnetic curvature parameter $B=0.01(1/M)$ is shown, together with the corresponding PSD analyses obtained from each time interval.
+The upper-left panel presents the full evolution of the accretion rate from the moment the classical shock cone forms until the end of the simulation (from $t=3000M$ to $t=44000M$).
 As seen in this figure, a strong flip-flop oscillation appears in the early phase, but after approximately $t=7000M$ a toroidal structure forms around the BH.
 This quasi-periodically oscillating torus persists between $t=7000M$ and $t=34000M$, after which the flow returns to a second flip-flop phase in which the opening angle and the strength of the oscillations again show large variations.
-The mass accretion rates corresponding to these different dynamical phases are shown in the top middle and top right panels of Fig.\ref{QPOs_a09B001}.
+The mass accretion rates corresponding to these different dynamical phases are shown in the upper middle and upper-right panels of Fig.\ref{QPOs_a09B001}.